ShunsukeMatsuno/ShunsukeMatsuno.github.io/README.md

 ## Workflow Summary

+### TL;DR
-TL;DR:After updating files in the `main` branch, commit and push the changes.
+After updating files in the `main` branch, commit and push the changes.
 Then, trigger the `hugo-deploy.yml` workflow manually from the GitHub UI.

 ### Deploy Hugo Website to GitHub Pages (`hugo-deploy.yml`)
 Trigger this workflow manually from the GitHub UI.